-At that time the land belonged to a friendly tribe of Native Americans known as Narragansetts.
-The accessibility of fresh water running through the glen and the proximity of the sea made the site an attractive settlement.
-A ferry was established where the glen met the shore ~ the nearest point of crossing, providing passage to the mainland at Tiverton.
-Over the course of the next generation or two, the colonial settlers began to acquire the land in 20-30 acre parcels from the Narragansetts and establish permanent homes and self-sustaining farms, while six miles to their south, Newport blossomed into a leading colonial port.
+At that time, the land belonged to a friendly tribe of Native Americans known as Narragansetts.
+The accessibility of fresh water running through the glen and accessibility to the sea made the site an attractive settlement.
+A ferry was established where the glen met the shore ~ the nearest point of crossing for passage to the mainland at Tiverton.
+Over the course of the next generation or two, colonial settlers in Portsmouth began to acquire the land in 20-30 acre parcels from the Narragansetts, and establish permanent homes and self-sustaining farms, while six miles to the south, Newport blossomed into a leading colonial port.

-In the following century, Newport's prominence would shift from a leading colonial port to a summer resort for well-heeled industrialists.
+In the following century, Newport's prominence shifted from a leading colonial port to a summer resort for well-heeled industrialists.
 One such businessman from New York named Henry A.C.
-Taylor joined the ranks of the Vanderbilts and other summer residents of Newport who sought to escape further into the countryside and create gentleman’s farms in the tradition of the English ‘country seat’, where horses, livestock and produce would be raised for show, and farming would be taken to the highest standards.
-1882 Taylor started to buy up colonial farm parcels in Portsmouth and assembled Glen Farm, which would became a landmark of excellence and the pride of the community.
+Taylor joined the ranks of the Vanderbilts and other summer residents of Newport who sought to escape further into the countryside and create gentleman’s farms in the tradition of the English ‘country seat', with horses, livestock and produce raised for show, and a pursuit of excellence in farming practices.
+Taylor started to buy up colonial farm parcels in Portsmouth in 1882, and assembled Glen Farm, which would became a landmark of excellence and the pride of the community.

 Just when it approached demise, Glen Farm’s rebirth began.
-In 1990, a 25-year old Boston renovator named Dan Keating signed a ten-year lease with the Town to rehabilitate Glen Farm and reincarnate the international polo tradition in its American birthplace ~ a tall order, given the condition of the farm after years of neglect and abandonment.
-The condition of the farm was such that not a pane of glass remained in place nor a door on its hinges.
-The severely derelict property needed entirely new mechanical systems including plumbing, electrical, heating and fire alarm systems.
-In addition, Keating made wholesale repairs to the barns themselves, while improving the grounds with the addition of the polo field, soil and water conservation projects and the paddock system.
+In 1990, a 26-year old Boston renovator named Dan Keating signed a ten-year lease with the Town to rehabilitate Glen Farm in his mission to reincarnate the international polo tradition in its American birthplace - a tall order, given the condition of the farm after years of neglect and abandonment.
+Not a pane of glass remained in place nor a door on its hinges.
+The severely derelict buildings needed entirely new mechanical systems including plumbing, electrical, heating and fire alarm systems.
+In addition, Keating made wholesale repairs to the exterior and interior of structures themselves, while improving the grounds with the addition of soil and water conservation projects, the paddock system and the construction of polo field.
 In the renovation process, Keating's attention to detail included solid brass hardware recast to match original pieces throughout the barns & stables.
-Over the course of his lease, Keating personally invested over $600,000 on top of regular maintenance expenses and rent, into restoring the farm into a thriving equestrian operation.
+Over the course of his lease, Keating personally invested over $600,000 on top of regular expenses for maintenance and rent, into restoring the farm into a thriving equestrian operation.

-Under the direction of the Portsmouth Town Council, the stewardship of Glen Farm has changed hands a few more times since Keating's tenure, but the equestrian center he established carries on, and the Newport Polo Club (predecessor to America's first polo club ~ the Westchester Polo Club) and the Newport International Polo Series, which he founded on the premises, continue to make their home on the polo grounds of Glen Farm with a current lease in effect through their Silver Anniversaries, all the while attracting thousands of spectators and residents from surrounding communities to enjoy the summer pastime, and contributing in excess of $400,000 to charitable causes.
+Under the direction of the Portsmouth Town Council, the stewardship of Glen Farm has changed hands a few more times since Keating's tenure, but the equestrian center he established carries on, and the Newport Polo Club (predecessor to America's first polo club - the Westchester Polo Club) and the Newport International Polo Series, which he founded on the premises, continue to make their home on the polo grounds of Glen Farm, all the while attracting thousands of spectators and residents from surrounding communities annually to enjoy the summer pastime, and contributing in excess of $1.5 million to charitable causes since its inaugural year.